How to Sign Quantum Messages: Technical Overview

 \section{Technical Overview}

 We now describe each contribution in more detail.

 \paragraph{Time-Dependent Signatures.}

 A $\TD$ signature scheme is the same as a standard signature scheme except that the signing and verification algorithms depend on an additional variable: \emph{time}.
-Henceforth, we let $\ttt$ denote the current time and it is assumed that all parties are aware of the current time up to some small error.
-We now describe the construction for a $\TD$ signature in based on $\TLP$s and $\OWF$s.
+Henceforth, we let $\ttt$ denote the current time and it is assumed that all parties are aware of the current time up to some small error. {This may implicitly assume a trusted third party for clock synchronization.} More formally, $\TD$ signatures are defined as follows: { \begin{definition}[Time-Dependent Signatures] A \emph{$\TD$ signature scheme} $\Pi$ over quantum message space $\hildd{Q}$ consists of the following algorithms: \begin{itemize} \item $\textsf{KeyGen}(1^\lambda)$: Outputs $(\sk,\vk)$, where $\sk$ is a secret key and $\vk$ is a verification key. \item $\textsf{Sign}(\sk,\ttt, \phi):$ Outputs a signature $\sigma$ for $\phi \in \hildd{Q}$ based on the time $\ttt$ using $\sk$. \item $\textsf{Verify}(\vk, \ttt, \sigma')$: Verifies the signature ${\sigma}'$ using $\vk$ and time $\ttt$.
+Correspondingly outputs a message $\phi'$ or $\perp$. \end{itemize} \end{definition} } We now describe the construction for a $\TD$ signature in based on $\TLP$s and $\OWF$s.

-$\TLP$s is a cryptographic primitive that enables hiding a message for a time $t$ from any QPT adversary but allows for decryption in a similar time $t'\approx t$.
-Encryption should be much more efficient than decryption -- specifically, the encryption circuit should have depth $\log(t')$ and size $t'$.
+$\TLP$s is a cryptographic primitive that enables hiding a message for a time $t$, but allows for decryption in a similar time $t'\approx t$. { \begin{definition}[Time-Lock Puzzles (Informal)] A $\TLP$ consists of two algorithms: \begin{enumerate} \item $\textsf{Puzzle.Gen}(1^\lambda,t, s):$ Generates a classical puzzle $Z$ encrypting the solution $s\in \{0,1\}^\lambda$ with difficulty parameter $t$. \item $\textsf{Puzzle.Sol}(Z):$ Outputs a solution $s$ for the puzzle $Z$. \end{enumerate} Security informally requires that no QPT adversary can decipher the solution $s$ of a puzzle $Z$ in time $t$. \end{definition} }

 Bitansky, Goldwasser, Jain, Paneth, Vaikuntanathan, and Waters \cite{BGJ16} showed that $\TLP$ can be constructed, assuming the existence of $\OWF$s, from any non-parallelizing language.
 This result holds true even in the quantum realm.
 It is worth noting that non-parallelizing languages have been derived from a random oracle \cite{CFH21}.